-Known around the globe as the King of Pop, Michael Jackson consistently delivered deliver chart-topping hits and outstanding live performances to audiences worldwide.
-With a long list of number one hits such as “Billie Jean”, “Thriller”, and “Rock With You”, the entertainer enjoyed success throughout his life.
+Known around the globe as the King of Pop, Michael Jackson delivered chart-topping hits and outstanding live performances to audiences worldwide.
+With a long list of number-one hits such as “Billie Jean,” “Thriller,” and “Rock With You,” the entertainer enjoyed success throughout his life.

-In the midst of preparing for an upcoming performance, Jackson was having trouble sleeping.
+While preparing for an upcoming performance, Jackson was having trouble sleeping.
 He felt that sleeping was essential to his ability to deliver such outstanding performances.
 I’m sure most people feel the same way.
 In his own words, he said, “If I can’t sleep, I can’t function.”
 It is unclear if this was an ongoing problem.
-Or, if it was something related to the stress of his upcoming concert performance.
+Or if it was related to the stress of his upcoming concert performance.

 On June 25, 2009, the singer left the performance rehearsal and returned to his home.
-His home was located on North Carolwood Drive in the Holmby Hills section of Los Angeles, California.
-In the time between the rehearsal and retiring to bed, Jackson complained of exhaustion.
+His home was on North Carolwood Drive in the Holmby Hills section of Los Angeles, California.
+During the rehearsal and retiring to bed, Jackson complained of exhaustion.
 According to reports, the pop icon was dehydrated and having trouble sleeping.

 During that time, the singer/performer was under the care of Dr. Conrad Murray.
 The doctor, a cardiologist, acquired and administered the drugs each night to help Jackson get an appropriate amount of rest.
 That night, Dr. Murray administered the drugs and was the last person to see him alive.
 Then, at around midnight, the doctor determined that Jackson wasn’t breathing.
 He attempted to revive him by performing CPR and calling paramedics.

 Paramedics from the Los Angeles Fire Department arrived at approximately 12:26 AM.
 At the scene, they determined that the singer was in cardiac arrest.
 Next, they continued to perform CPR.
 Also, they injected epinephrine and atropine.
 Yet, he remained unresponsive.
 So, they rushed him to a nearby hospital, the UCLA Medical Center.
-Unfortunately, they were unable to revive him and he was pronounced dead.
+Unfortunately, they could not revive him, and he was pronounced dead.
 The time of death was 2:26 AM on June 25, 2009.

-In addition, the report revealed several other disturbing things about the singer including:
+In addition, the report revealed several other things about his body, including:

 - First, his lips were tattooed the color pink